 "A gently haunting work of subtle and surprising wisdom." -- Booklist.
 "Great for book clubs." -- Library Journal

 Deb Vanasse is the author of more than a dozen books, published by Penguin, Houghton-Mifflin, Globe-Pequot, Sasquatch Books, and the University of Alaska Press.
-Her most recent title is NO RETURNS.
-After more than 30 years in Alaska, she's still in love with this place.
+Her most recent title is COLD SPELL.
+After 35 years in Alaska, she's still in love with this place.

 Linda Ketchum completed her MFA in creative nonfiction at the University of Alaska Anchorage.
 Prior to joining 49 Writers as executive director she worked or volunteered for a variety of Alaska nonprofit organizations promoting everything from literacy to libraries.